 In this third and final installment of my interview with the legendary Bob Toski, the Master drives home his point about the simplicity of the golf swing.
-And why, if Tiger wanted his help, he’d have to visit Bob’s office at his Coconut Creek teaching facility.
+And why, if Tiger wanted his help, he’d have to visit Bob.
 Bob doesn’t do house calls!

 If you missed Parts 1 & 2 of the interview, you can find them here: